Christina Tosi: Culinary career

-Tosi externed and then worked at Bouley, interned at Saveur, and then worked at wd~50.
+Tosi went to New York and worked at Bouley, interned at Saveur, and then worked at wd~50.
 She found the exacting plating required in fine dining wasn't something she enjoyed and decided she didn't want to work as an executive pastry chef in fine dining restaurants.
-Tosi had In 2005 helped to write wd~50s Hazard Analysis Critical Control Point plan.
-On the recommendation of Wylie Dufresne, David Chang hired Tosi in 2005 at Momofuku to create a plan for Momofuku, which had just discovered they needed such a plan in order to cook with a vaccuum-sealing system.
+Tosi had in 2005 helped to write wd~50s Hazard Analysis Critical Control Point plan.
+On the recommendation of Wylie Dufresne, David Chang hired Tosi in 2005 at Momofuku to create a plan for Momofuku, which had just discovered they needed such a plan to cook with a vacuum-sealing system.
 Chang hired Tosi to create the plan, then eventually to do other administrative work and liaise with the NYC Department of Health.
 According to the New York Times the job was "so loosely defined" that her duties were described as "et cetera".
 Now not baking professionally, Tosi started baking at home again and brought her homebaked items in for other staff.
 Chang eventually moved her to a position developing and overseeing the restaurant group's pastry program.

 There were no desserts on Chang's menu when Tosi came on board, and she created her own pastries inspired by the flavors of childhood favorites, developing recipes such as Cereal Milk-flavored panna cotta.

 In 2008, a space next door to Momofuku Ssam Bar's became available, and Chang encouraged Tosi to open her own shop, which she named Milk Bar.
 Tosi created the original logo herself by simply typing 'milk' in Brush Script Medium.

 Milk Bar first opened its doors on November 15, 2008.
 When they first opened, Milk Bar had a team of only five people and were often open for 16 hours a day.
 Tosi's approach was to use pastry chef techniques to create comfort-food influenced desserts served in a casual setting.
 She serves as Milk Bar's chef and chief executive officer.